jon-harper/OmniBox/docs/support/index.md

 ---
-title: Parts Overview
+title: Support Overview
-summary: A list of parts supported by OmniBox
+summary: Introduction to OmniBox product support.
 authors: Jon Harper
 date: 2022-07-03
 ---

-This is an overview of components supported by OmniBox.
-The linked git folders should contain both an `STL` for printing and `STEP` files for modification.
-Fusion 360 source files are also usually available.
+OmniBox mounts parts on a set of internal trays and external panels.
+This section documents the products supported by these and includes a bill of materials, as needed.

 ## Fit Testing